Auto Accident FAQs

 - Call the police to report to the accident scene.
 At this time they will complete an accident report.
 Under Florida law, you must tell the investigating officer the details about the accident.
 Do not discuss the accident with anyone else at the scene.

 - Take pictures of any damages to your property or your injuries.
-It also helps to have pictures of the surroundings at the scene of the accident.
+It also helps to have pictures of the surroundings at the scene of the accident and pictures of damage to any of the cars involved.

 - Notify your insurance company and fill out a claim.
 Keep a copy for your records.